Pen-y-Fan/stranding/README.md

 The seeder will populate:

 - Users (2): admin@example.com & user@example.com
-- Districts (3): West, Central and East
+- Districts (3): Western, Central and Eastern
 - Locations (40): All the delivery locations in East and Central.
 From Capital Knot City to Wind Farm
     - also locations for deliveries In progress and Other (e.g. a Pill box or private room)
 - DeliveryCategories (4): Delivery Time, Delivery Volume, Cargo Condition and Miscellaneous